-Elizabeth O’Connor, PhD, is a behavioral health psychologist whose current research focuses on systematic evidence reviews and review methodology, with a focus on behavioral health topics such as depression, suicide, obesity, and health lifestyle counseling.
+Elizabeth O’Connor, PhD, is a behavioral health psychologist whose research focuses on systematic evidence reviews and review methodology, with a special interest in behavioral health topics such as mental health screening, mental health treatment, and healthy lifestyle counseling.

-As an investigator and the associate director of the Kaiser Permanente Research Affiliates Evidence-based Practice Center, Dr. O’Connor leads and supervises systematic reviews for the U.S. Preventive Services Task Force.
-She has led or participated in several dozen reviews and conducted the quantitative analyses for most of them.
+Dr. O’Connor leads and supervises systematic reviews for the U.S. Preventive Services Task Force (USPSTF); she has conducted systematic reviews for the USPSTF since 2005.
+She has an interest in quantitative synthesis and conducts meta-analyses and leads the EPC’s Data Core.
 In addition, she has written two continuing education modules for the Council for Training in Evidence-based Behavioral Practice.

-Dr. O’Connor began her tenure at the Center for Health Research with a stint as a research analyst in 1988, and then earned her master’s degree and PhD in psychology from the University of Houston.
-Upon completion of her internship and her postdoctoral fellowship in health psychology at the Portland VA Medical Center, she rejoined CHR in 1996.
+Dr. O’Connor began her tenure at the Center for Health Research as a research analyst in 1988, then earned her master’s degree and PhD in psychology from the University of Houston.
+Upon completion of her internship and a postdoctoral fellowship in health psychology at the Portland VA Medical Center, she rejoined CHR in 1996.

 Selected Current Studies